-The SIFMA website does not collect any personal identifying information about you unless you specifically and knowingly provide such information.
+The SIFMA website does not collect any personal information about you unless you specifically and knowingly provide such information.

 When We Collect It

-Submitting personal information is not required to use the SIFMA website except to access passworded portions of the site.
+Submitting personal information is not required to use the SIFMA website except to access password-protected portions of the site.

 What We Do With It